jfflorez/Compressive-spectral-imaging-using-graph-smoothness/README.md

 Python implementations of reconstruction methods and usage examples are still being refined so please check constantly for updates.

+**Note (Update: 24 Jan 2026):** *Parallel algorithm* for block based spectral image reconstruction on graphs has been implemented.
+This should be enough to replicate results from my paper.
+However, I am still understanding the numerical properties of the Python scientific computing libraries.
+The paper uses Matlab implementations that I haven't released yet.

 **Note (Update: 21 Jan 2026):**  The results presented below are for illustrative purposes only and should not be over-interpreted.
 The codebase is currently under active debugging and ongoing improvement.

 ## Project requirements: